-- Standard 1: Language Candidates know, understand, and use the major theories and research related to the structure and acquisition of language to help English language learners (ELLs) develop language and literacy and achieve in the content areas. - Standard 2: Culture Candidates know, understand, and use major concepts, principles, theories, and research related to the nature and role of culture and cultural groups to construct supportive learning environments for ELLs. - Standard 3: Planning, Implementing, and Managing Instruction Candidates know, understand, and use evidence-based practices and strategies related to planning, implementing, and managing standardsbased ESL and content instruction.
+- Standard 1: Language Candidates know, understand, and use the major theories and research related to the structure and acquisition of language to help English language learners (ELLs) develop language and literacy and achieve in the content areas. - Standard 2: Culture Candidates know, understand, and use major concepts, principles, theories, and research related to the nature and role of culture and cultural groups to construct supportive learning environments for ELLs. - Standard 3: Planning, Implementing, and Managing Instruction - Candidates know, understand, and use evidence-based practices and strategies related to planning, implementing, and managing standards based ESL and content instruction.
 Candidates are knowledgeable about program models and skilled in teaching strategies for developing and integrating language skills.
-They integrate technology as well as choose and adapt classroom resources appropriate for their ELLs.
+They integrate technology as well as choose and adapt classroom resources appropriate for their Ells. - Standard 4: Assessment Candidates demonstrate understanding of issues and concepts of assessment and use standards-based procedures with ELLs.